ria-leberu/trilobyte/README.md

 Developed on ROS2 Humble on Ubuntu 22.04.

 Install Hailo on Pi

+## For the RPLidar to work through GPIO
-Configure Raspi-Config Interface Options, No to Serial Console, Yes to Serial Hardware
+    Configure Raspi-Config Interface Options,
+    No to Serial Console, Yes to Serial Hardware

 ## Building and Running Docker Container